benzo addiction treatment in Los Angeles, CA

 Inpatient and Outpatient Treatment

-Treatment centers like Launch offer both inpatient and outpatient benzodiazepine addiction treatment.
+Treatment facilities like Launch offer both inpatient and outpatient benzodiazepine addiction treatment.
 People with a mild benzo addiction may fare well in outpatient treatment.
 However, inpatient programs increase the chance of long-lasting recovery.

 Inpatient treatment provides a distraction-free environment.
 Generally, inpatient programs last 28 to 90 days or more, depending on the severity of their benzo addiction.
-Still, both health services offer individual, group, and family therapy to emphasize recovery.
+Still, both health services offer individual counseling, group therapy, and family therapy to emphasize recovery.

 Therapy addresses the underlying causes of benzo addiction.
 This is key to almost any part of the treatment journey.
 Therapy can be in different forms and can be done individually or in group settings.
 There are many factors that can trigger a relapse, and therapy can help teach individuals ways to stay sober.